cferdinandi/adventure/content/rules.md

 Eventually, players may want to leave Farfaria itself.
 They may attempt to cross the mountains, go beyond the edges of the Dark Forest, or sail off in a ship.
 The same game mechanics apply.
 Go create new worlds!

+### Game Master Tips

+The *Game Master* has a big impact on how much fun *Adventure* is to play.
+[This video on Dungeons & Dragons GM Matt Mercer](https://www.youtube.com/watch?v=NCOHqWttXzs) is chock full of tips on how to be an awesome *Game Master*.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NCOHqWttXzs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Ending the Game